Limited support for North Lincolnshire

-We're not currently able to provide detailed weekly summaries for North Lincolnshire Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for North Lincolnshire Council.
+Running the service is expensive, and we need to cover our costs.

 Cabinet - Monday 2nd December 2024 4.00 pm